More Heat. More Air. Less Money.

-From top to bottom, our powder coating ovens are designed specifically for powder coating.
+From top to bottom, our ovens are designed specifically for powder coating.
 We have spent years researching, refining and updating our equipment to provide coating specialists with the appliances they need to produce a high-quality, long lasting powder finish.
-Our equipment is built with efficiency and durability in mind, using high-quality components that never compromise quality and performance
+Our equipment is built with efficiency and durability in mind, using high-quality components that never compromise quality and performance.

 You Deserve Equipment That Works – That’s All We Build

-- All our powder coating ovens are manufactured in USA using CNC equipment
+- All ovens are manufactured in the USA using state-of-the-art CNC equipment

-- Features premium aluminized or G90 galvanized US steel construction
+- All “ prime” aluminized, stainless or G90 galvanized domestic steel construction

-- Modular design enables on-site customization with no additional costs
+- Modular design enables on-site reconfiguration with no additional costs

-- Double 20 gauge panels–wall panels are bolted together for optimal fit
+- 20 gauge or thicker steel panels and skins; bolt-together design for optimal fit

-- Powder coating ovens available in pre-heat, drying, curing, or multi-function designs
+- Powder coating oven is available in pre-heat, drying, curing, or multi-function designs

-- Adaptable for use with cart track, specialized racks, etc.
+- Adaptable for use with cart track, overhead monorail conveyor, specialized racks, etc.

-The oven walls, ceiling and roof are made of 20 gauge or thicker steel that has been aluminized or G90 galvanized.
+The oven walls, ceiling and roof are made of 20 gauge or thicker G90 galvanized steel or aluminized components.
 The oven utilizes a double panel design.
 The interior walls and roof are formed into 6” panels to receive factory-supplied insulation.
 Mineral wool insulation of at least 6# density is inserted between these inner panels and the external skins during installation.
 The main oven enclosure components are bolted together, typically on 6” centers.
 Threaded inserts in key parts help simplify assembly.
 When using roof mounted heat units or double load-in frontals, the ovens are equipped with support beams to increase rigidity.
 No welding is required.

 Ovens Doors & Frontals

 Door thickness is included in the overall dimensions cited for the oven cabin.
-The oven doors are a composite design made of 11, 16, 18, and 20 gauge components that house mineral wool insulation of not less than 6# density.
-The doors feature support casters and adjustable hinge assemblies.
-To assure proper explosion relief and allow for emergency egress, the doors include a positive latching device that secures one door to the frontal header and floor, and allows the second door to latch to it using friction latches.
-Friction latches, often known as “panic latches” or “slam latches” enable the doors to be opened from the inside and also serve to safely vent excessive positive pressure from the oven enclosure.
-Doors feature fiberglass or siliconized rubber gasket material to minimize heat loss.
+The oven doors are typically a 5” or thicker composite design made of 11, 16, 18, and 20 gauge components that house mineral wool insulation of not less than 6# density.
+The doors feature a rigid internal steel frame and are designed so they don’t warp over time due to heat.
+Durable fiberglass gasket material is included.
+The doors have a snug fit against the supplied gasket, but are very easy to open and close.
+The doors keep heat in, but still give smooth, adjustment-free operation without the need for floor casters or locking latch rods.
+Friction latches, often known as “panic latches” or “slam latches,” enable the doors to be opened from the inside in an emergency, and they also serve to safely vent excessive positive pressure from the oven enclosure.

 Coating Oven Heat Unit